-*Dip in flour, then eggs, then bread crumbs (place all of these prepared slices in a single layer on a plate or baking sheet in order to be able to place in hot oil at the same time).
+*Dip in flour (shake off excess flour), then eggs, then bread crumbs and place all of these prepared slices in a single layer on a plate or baking sheet in order to be able to place in hot oil at the same time.
 This process should take app 6-7 minutes

 *Heat oil on medium high

-*In the hot oil, place all rounds in fryer at the same time (if possible) and cook until golden brown on both sides.
+*In the hot oil, place all rounds in fryer at the same time and cook until golden brown on both sides.
 It’s ok to turn more than once if you have to

-*Remove from frying pan and place on paper towels to drain off excess oil.
+*Remove from frying pan and place on paper towels to let excess oil drain off